wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-debugging.rst

 Reliable data of the :term:`system's <system>` :term:`state`\s, :term:`input`\s and :term:`output`\s over time is important when debugging state-space controllers and observers.
 One common approach is to send this data over NetworkTables and use tools such as :ref:`Shuffleboard <docs/software/wpilib-tools/shuffleboard/index:Shuffleboard>`, which allow us to both graph the data in real-time as well as save it to a CSV file for plotting later with tools such as Google Sheets, Excel or Python.

 .. note:: By default, NetworkTables is limited to a 10hz update rate.
-For testing, this can be bypassed with the following code snippet to submit data at up to 100hz:
+For testing, this can be bypassed with the following code snippet to submit data at up to 100hz.
+This code should be run periodically to forcibly publish new data.

+.. danger:: This will send extra data (at up to 100hz) over NetworkTables, which can cause lag with both user code and robot dashboards.
+This will also increase network utilization.
+It is often a good idea to disable this during competitions.

 .. tabs::

     .. code-tab:: java
+        @Override
+        public void robotPeriodic() {
             NetworkTableInstance.getDefault().flush();
+        }

     .. code-tab:: c++
+        void RobotPeriodic() {
             NetworkTableInstance::GetDefault().Flush();

-This will send extra data (at up to 100hz) over NetworkTables, which can cause lag with both user code and robot dashboards.
-It is often a good idea to disable this during competitions.
+        }